Concurrency With Async

 Listing 17-12: A working example of sending and receiving messages between futures which correctly shuts down when complete

 This async channel is also a multiple-producer channel, so we can call clone on tx if we want to send messages from multiple futures.
 In Listing 17-13, we clone tx, creating tx1 outside the first async block.
 We move tx1 into that block just as we did before with tx.
 Then, later, we move the original tx into a new async block, where we send more messages on a slightly slower delay.
 We happen to put this new async block after the async block for receiving messages, but it could go before it just as well.
-They key is the order of the futures are awaited in, not the order they are created in.
+The key is the order of the futures are awaited in, not the order they are created in.

 Both of the async blocks for sending messages need to be async move blocks, so that both tx and tx1 get dropped when those blocks finish.
-Otherwise we will end up back in the same infinite loop we started out in.
+Otherwise we’ll end up back in the same infinite loop we started out in.
 Finally, we switch from trpl::join to trpl::join3 to handle the additional future.

 Filename: src/main.rs